jonhjelm/docs-and-training/tutorials/services/python_imageconverter.md

-# Tutorial 3-3: File access (showcased via a simple image converter)
+# Tutorial: Low-level file access (showcased via a simple image converter)
 This tutorial will introduce the concepts of file access via GSS.
 You will implement a synchronous service which downloads a png image file from a GSS location, converts it to a jpg image file, and uploads the converted image to